koretzis/slides/slides.md

 ### Physics Informed Neural Networks (PINNs)

-- A new class of universal function approximators that is capable of encoding any underlying physical laws and can be described by partial differential equations.
+- A new class of universal function approximators that is capable of encoding any underlying physical laws that can be described by partial differential equations.
 - The implementation simplicity greatly favors rapid development and testing of new ideas, potentially opening the path for a new era in data-driven scientific computing.
 - One pressing question involves addressing the problem of quantifying the uncertainty associated with the neural network predictions.